-What is the St Francis Catholic School PTA?
+What is the St Francis Catholic School Friends of St Francis?

-The PTA is a group of parents who co-ordinate fundraising and social events on behalf of St Francis School.
-We are blessed at St Francis School to have a wonderful, supportive school community who contribute to the work of the school PTA.
-The PTA provides a means for parents and teachers to build a successful partnership, based on the best interests of the child.
-By getting involved in the work of our school PTA, parents, teachers and children benefit from the knowledge and insight shared.
+The Friends of St Francis is a group of parents who co-ordinate fundraising and social events on behalf of St Francis School.
+We are blessed at St Francis School to have a wonderful, supportive school community who contribute to the work of the school Friends of St Francis.
+The Friends of St Francis provides a means for parents and teachers to build a successful partnership, based on the best interests of the child.
+By getting involved in the work of our school Friends of St Francis, parents, teachers and children benefit from the knowledge and insight shared.

-Each year we ask for 2 parents from each classroom to take on the role of PTA Class Representatives.
+Each year we ask for 2 parents from each classroom to take on the role of Friends of St Francis Class Representatives.
 The role of the Class Representatives is to:

-- Inform parents of PTA initiatives / school community information
+- Inform parents of Friends of St Francis initiatives / school community information

-- Seek support and help with PTA projects
+- Seek support and help with Friends of St Francis projects

-- Attend PTA meetings where possible (one representative from each classroom so take turns)
+- Attend Friends of St Francis meetings where possible (one representative from each classroom so take turns)

 - To support our teachers events in the delivery of learning programmes